 - Threshold: Threshold for Diagnostic Type (see above).

 - Adjust additional alert settings as needed, and click Create Alert.

-The new alert will be listed under the My Alerts tab.
-The Alert Card indicates the details of the alert, including the number of times the alert has been triggered.
-When the alert is triggered, the vehicle or vehicle group is included, along with the details of the alert (e.g., date, timezone, location, etc.).
+The new alert will be listed in the Active Alerts grid, which includes the details of the alert and the number of times the alert has been triggered.

 Allow ‘alerts@[provider].com’ to ensure you receive email alerts.
 Reply ‘STOP’ to stop receiving future SMS messages.